 Boiler Feed

 Without doubt, estates and building services managers are looking for ways of controlling their budgets.
 On the whole, this is because energy and water costs in particular are drastically rising.
-Unquestionably, boiler feed water quality control is on the whole a pragmatic approach to reducing costs and improving energy efficiency.
+Unquestionably, boiler feedwater reverse osmosis quality control is on the whole a pragmatic approach to reducing costs and improving energy efficiency.

-Over the past 10 years there has been an increase in the number of sites investing in reverse osmosis technology.
-For that reason, enhancing the water supply that serves a steam boiler is a fantastic way of increasing the longevity of the system.
-To clarify, this is typically a reverse osmosis system which is designated to the boiler feed supply.
+Over the past 10 years, there has been an increase in the number of sites investing in reverse osmosis technology.
+For that reason, enhancing the water for steam boilers is a fantastic way of increasing the longevity of the system.
+To clarify, this is typically a reverse osmosis system designated to the boiler feed supply.

-Installing a reverse osmosis plant provides a boiler feed to a steam boiler with purified water.
+Installing a reverse osmosis plant provides a boiler feedwater reverse osmosis system with purified water.
 Comparatively, this pure water supply from a reverse osmosis plant contains very low levels of conductivity.

-In brief, most steam boilers are blown down on the level of conductivity contained within the chamber.
-For example, typically a blow down set-point for steam boilers is around 2500 microsiemens.
+In brief, most steam boilers are blown down based on the level of conductivity within the chamber.
+For example, a typical blowdown set-point for steam boilers is around 2500 micro siemens.

-Incoming mains water conductivity ranges across regions.
-Moreover, on average the conductivity level can be anything between 350 to 750 microsiemens.
+Incoming mains water conductivity varies across regions.
+On average, the conductivity level can range between 350 to 750 micro siemens.

-In general, a reverse osmosis plant used for a boiler feed will lower these levels of conductivity levels by around 95% – 99%.
+A reverse osmosis plant used for boiler feed water RO will lower these conductivity levels by around 95% – 99%.

-Purified water treated by our water systems typically reduces the conductivity of the water to approximately 10 – 30 microsiemens.
+Purified water treated by our systems typically reduces the conductivity to approximately 10 – 30 micro siemens.

-Lower conductivity through clean steam generation results in the steam boiler taking much longer to reach its blow down set-point therefore reducing the number of blow downs required.
+Lower conductivity through clean steam generation results in the steam boiler taking much longer to reach its blowdown set-point, thereby reducing the number of blowdowns required.

-In other words, reducing energy costs to re-heat the boiler and reducing the volume of water required.
-In conclusion, a far more environmentally friendly practice which reduces the amount of boiler chemicals required.
+In other words, this leads to reduced energy costs to reheat the boiler and a decrease in the volume of water required.
+In conclusion, it’s a far more environmentally friendly practice that reduces the amount of boiler chemicals needed.

-To enumerate, we design bespoke systems that supply reverse osmosis water to the boiler feed.
-Besides reverse osmosis systems, we also offer water softeners from our existing comprehensive portfolio.
+We design bespoke systems that supply reverse osmosis water to the boiler feed.
+Besides reverse osmosis systems, we also offer water softeners from our comprehensive portfolio.

 Our System